tonyldo/brazilian-forecast.io/README.md

 # Brazilian Forecast

-Friendly Python API for Brazilian Forecast powered by CPTE-INPE Data (http://servicos.cptec.inpe.br/XML/) .
+Friendly Python API for Brazilian Forecast powered by CPTEC-INPE Data (http://servicos.cptec.inpe.br/XML/) .

 ## Installation

 You should use pip to install brazilian-forecastio.

 * To install pip install brazilian-forecastio
-* To remove pip uninstall pbrazilian-forecastio
+* To remove pip uninstall brazilian-forecastio

 ## Requirements
 * Python 3.X